zhan4429/cs116_ctf/team22_report.md

   person!
 While online is great for remote students, I'd love to be able to work in-person with folks tackling the same problems.
 I think it changes the dynamic and makes it more fun and collaborative.
 - (Yucheng) I learnt that playing ctf and working in cybersecurity require us to have a broad range of skills.
 We need to understand how website, network, and database work.
 In our team, we realized none of us had strong knowledge in areas such as javascript, sql and web development.
 This might be the reason why we were not able to solve the 400-point challenges.
 We will improve our knowledge and skills in these fields.
 I also found that even if I learnt wireshark and burpsuite from class, my skills are not enough for me to solve real-world challenges.
 This requires me to have a deeper understanding and more hands-on practice.
+- (Chris) CTF games are very involved and there are so many tools to help find vulnerabilities.
+For the most part I think the more experience you have the better you are at finding the vulnerabilities.
+So I would definitely like to learn more ways to find vulnerabilities or interpret vulnerabilities in JavaScript code.